Access to Justice: Delivering Restorative Justice for learning disability and autism (LDA) hate crime

 - At the end of the project, we will share our findings with practitioners, partners and policy makers, to help raise awareness about the benefits of Restorative Justice for people with LDA, as well as communicating good practice on how to best support them through the process.

 - We have formed a partnership with Middlesex University and their Film and TV students.
 They have been working with actors from the Learning Disability Community to produce four short films that explore how Restorative Justice may be used to help those who have Learning Disabilities.
 These films form part of this project and will be showcased during Hate Crime week 2021.

 Why are we doing this?

-If you are interested in finding out more about our project, then please contact Mark Smith at firstname.lastname@example.org.
+If you are interested in finding out more about our project, or have a case study you would be willing to share, then please contact Mark Smith at firstname.lastname@example.org.